 It’s common in Ren’Py to create Character

-objects for each character that
+objects for

-the Dialogue and Narration
+objects, see the Dialogue and

 object has two benefits: